att-innovate/netQuil/_sources/demos/quantum-teleportation.rst.txt

 Tutorial
 =========================================================
-We will now implement quantum teleportation using netQuil's framework of ref:`Agents <agent>` and ref:`Connections <connections>` to simulate the teleportation of a quantum state using a quantum network.
-The ref:`Devices <devices>` module and ref'Noise <noise>' allows you to include realistic devices with noise in your quantum network.
+We will now implement quantum teleportation using netQuil's framework of :ref:`Agents <agents>` and :ref:`Connections <connections>` to simulate the teleportation of a quantum state using a quantum network.
+The :ref:`Devices <devices>` module and :ref:`Noise <noise>` allows you to include realistic devices with noise in your quantum network.

 Import Dependencies
 ----------------------------------------